PacktPublishing/Blender-3D-By-Example-Second-Edition/README.md

 **Following is what you need for this book:**
 Whether you're completely new to Blender, or an animation veteran enticed by Blender's newest features, this book will have something for you.

+###
+Blender's capabilities vary greatly depending on the quality of your computer hardware.
+As a general rule, the challenges you can throw at Blender on your computer will be close to the quality of computer game that your computer can run.
+If you are on a low end machine, it is recommended that you lower polygon counts, render samples, and texture sizes if you feel like your computer can't handle the example files or project workflows.
+Information on how different computer hardware performs with Blender can be found at https://opendata.blender.org/

+###
+I'm erring on the side of generalities here, since "good computer" and "bad computer" are relative terms, and putting specific numbers re: GPUs, CPUS, RAM, etc. Plus opendata.blender.org will continue to grow with age.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-16).

 ### Software and Hardware List